 In the last 8 years, I’ve dived headfirst into getting an education in the meaning and nature of manhood.
 I’ve read dozens of books on the biology, psychology, anthropology, and philosophy of masculinity, all in search of developing a multi-faceted answer to the big questions surrounding the male experience: What is manliness and where does it come from?
 Why is it that we associate aggression, risk-taking, and bravado with manhood?
 How did past cultures harness the traits of masculinity for good rather than evil?

 Most of the books that I’ve read on the subject were okay, but a select few have done a masterful job of explaining the answers to these questions.
-Below you’ll find the ones I think are the best of the best.
+Below you’ll find the ones I think are the best books for men.
 They’ve influenced how I approach the topic of manliness on the site immensely and have given me insights into my own life and place in the world.
 My series on honor, the 3 P’s of manhood, and male status relied heavily on research from these books, and they’re ones I have found myself returning to year after year — often re-reading them only to find new insights.

 Some of the books focus on one aspect of manliness, like the evolutionary origins of male physical and psychological traits or how men behave in groups, while others take a big picture approach to looking at manliness as a cultural imperative or a set of virtues.
 I don’t agree with all the conclusions that most of the authors draw.
 And that’s okay.
 It’s good to have your ideas challenged and it’s still possible to get something out of a book even if you don’t end up agreeing with the author’s final thesis.